Sunday, 31 July 2016

 Since we are in Italy the food is of course excellent.
 Sorrento seems to specialise in sea food which is plentiful and varied, and of course there is lots of pasta and pizza on offer.
 Portions are huge and the desserts are traditional and full of cream.
 Every evening, before our huge meal, we are presented with a little wooden board with a few tasty appetisers such as ricotta with basil, or mini potato croquettes, or a tiny bowl of chilled pea soup with bacon.
 These are accompanied some delicious warm brown bread, chopped tomatoes, oregano and a strange looking little pile of black flakes.
 Our waiter (who looks very much like Mark Rylance playing the role of an Italian waiter) informed me that this is black lava salt which is, allegedly, good for the digestion.
 Well I never!
 Always willing to try something new, I have been enjoying sprinkling it on my bread.
 Buon appetito!

-Saturday 16 July 2016
+Saturday, 16 July 2016

 Ischia

 I have been keen to visit Ischia during this holiday, partly because I have been reading about it recently in the mysterious Elena Ferrante's Neapolitan series.
 In the second book she vividly describes a long hot summer at a beach in Ischia at the beginning of the 1960s, which is a turning point for several of the characters.
 But my interest in Ischia also goes back much further than that.
 There is an old film starring Jack Lemmon and Juliet Mills called Avanti, made in about 1970, and set in Ischia.
-The film is very dated and downright immoral (among many dubious issues Juliet Mills is constantly referred to as overweight - she isn't although that's not the point - and the main characters embark on an affair moments after assuring Jack Lemmon's blameless wife that they will not do so!), but the music and the scenery are beautiful.
+The film is very dated (among many dubious issues Juliet Mills is constantly referred to as overweight - she isn't, although that's not the point - and the main characters embark on an affair moments after assuring Jack Lemmon's blameless wife that they will not do so!), but the music and the scenery are beautiful.

 Anyway, I was delighted to visit this gorgeous island today.
 We jumped on a very crowded bus to travel to the famous La Mortella Gardens, designed lovingly in the 1950s by the composer William Walton and his wife Susana.
 However we overshot our bus stop and ended up in the centre of the resort of Foria.
 This turned out to be a very pretty little holiday resort and we had a pleasant coffee in the town square before resuming our plans.